adithshetty1995/python-aws-materials/README.md

 # python-aws-materials
-This repository contains the important files of Python &amp; AWS.
+This repository contains important files of Python &amp; AWS.